evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ![](../.gitbook/assets/cloud/llm_toxicity_hf-min.png) NEW IMAGE TO BE ADDED

-You can also add your own custom combination of panels, and add alerting conditions for specific values.
+You can also add alerting conditions for specific values.

 {% hint style="success" %}
 **Monitoring Panel types**.
-You can plot different statistics and distributions of individual metrics and descriptors over time.
-See [available Panels](https://docs.evidentlyai.com/user-guide/monitoring/design_dashboard).
+You can plot selected statistics and metrics as bar, line chart, etc. See more on [available Panels](https://docs.evidentlyai.com/user-guide/monitoring/design_dashboard).
 {% endhint %}

 # 7. Run conditional tests

-Up to now, you've used Reports to summarize evaluation results.
-However, sometimes you want to set specific expectations for your text qualities and only review results when something goes wrong.
-For example, you might not want to look at the distribution of text length, but rather check that all the texts are within the expected range.
+Up to now, you used Reports to summarize evaluation results.
+However, you might often want to set specific conditions on the metric values and only review results when something goes wrong.
+For example, you might want to check that all the texts are within the expected range.

 You can use Evidently `Test Suites` for this purpose.
 They have a similar API to `Reports`, but instead of listing `metrics`, you list `tests` and pass conditions using parameters like `gt` (greater than), `lt` (less than), `eq` (equal), etc.